joshuacords/opr/OPR-Riverside-Version.md

 ### Blast[X]

 Weapons with Blast ignore cover.
 Multiply each hit by X or by the number of models in the target unit, whichever is less.
-Multiplied hits retain all properties including those triggered by Critical Hits.
+Multiplied hits have the same AP and Special Effects as the original, including those triggered by Critical Hits.

 ### Shooty and Shock
 If a player rolls a six while making a ranged attack on a unit that has Shooty and Shock the multiples are not chained and would be better worded as "generates an additional attack" or "generates 2 additional attacks".